crystaldba/postgres-mcp/README.md

 Postgres Pro's protected SQL execution mode focuses on integrity.
 In the context of MCP, we are most concerned with LLM-generated SQL causing damage—for example, unintended data modification or deletion, or other changes that might circumvent an organization's change management process.

-The simplest way provide integrity is to ensure that all SQL executed against the database is read-only.
+The simplest way to provide integrity is to ensure that all SQL executed against the database is read-only.
 One way to do this is by creating a database user with read-only access permissions.
-While this is a good approach many find this cumbersome in practice.
+While this is a good approach, many find this cumbersome in practice.
 Postgres does not provide a way to place a connection or session into read-only mode, so Postgres Pro uses a more complex approach to ensure read-only SQL execution on top of a read-write connection.

 Postgres provides a read-only transaction mode that prevents data and schema modifications.